Solar Panel Payback Period by State 2026: Fastest and Slowest Returns

 Arkansas 12.6 years $0.099/kWh Limited 5.0

-The Inflation Reduction Act extended the federal Investment Tax Credit (ITC) at 30% through 2032.
-On a typical $25,000 residential solar installation, this means a $7,500 federal tax credit in the year of installation — reducing the net cost to $17,500 before any state incentives.
+The Inflation Reduction Act set the federal ITC at 30%, but the One Big Beautiful Bill Act ended it for residential systems installed after December 31, 2025.
+On a typical $25,000 residential solar installation in 2026, there is no federal credit, so the net cost stays at $25,000 before any state incentives.
 This single factor has reduced average payback periods by 1.8-2.4 years compared to pre-2022 calculations.

-According to the U.S. Department of Energy Solar Office, homeowners who install solar through 2032 can claim 30% of total system costs as a federal income tax credit, with no cap on the credit amount.
+According to the U.S. Department of Energy Solar Office, through the end of 2025 homeowners could claim 30% of total system costs as a federal income tax credit; the One Big Beautiful Bill Act ended that credit for residential systems installed in 2026.

 Why Low Electricity Rates Hurt Solar Economics